Guidelines for evaluators

 The Unjournal's expectations and criteria

-We'd also like you to pay some consideration to our priorities:
+However, we'd also like you to pay some consideration to our priorities, including

 2. Justification, reasonableness, validity, and robustness of methods